Chapter 2 : 01: Whispers in June

 He face scrunched up.

-To her father and the majority of her house's pureblood ideals, Illyana knew, Dumbledore's death was an advantage for their Dark Lord, and an even larger advance for his belief in purity.
-Her father would be at the Dark Lord's side, and her mother would be forced there too.
+To her father and the majority of her house's pureblood ideals, Illyana knew, Dumbledore's death would be rejoiced.
+Her father would be at the Dark Lord's side, and her mother would be there too.

 Illyana could not help but think that she did not know how she felt about the situation at all.
 She was uneasy.
 Do I even like Dumbledore?